KhalilSa/CMPS270Assignments/README.md

 # Binary Tree

-This is a basic C++ stack  implementation.
+This is a basic C++ Binary Tree  implementation.

 ## Building Dependecies